The WSIB applies fixed percentages of the contract value to determine insurable earnings, where a principal in logging:

 Maximum amount of insurable earnings

-The Workplace Safety and Insurance Act, 1997 (WSIA) provides that an individual worker's insurable earnings for the purpose of premium calculation be limited to individual annual maximums, based on the same maximum for average earnings set for benefit purposes.
+The Workplace Safety and Insurance Act, 1997 (WSIA) provides that an individual worker's insurable earnings for the purpose of premium calculation be limited to an annual maximum amount of insurable earnings.

 The annual maximum for insurable earnings set by the WSIB goes into effect January 1st of each year.